Discover your optimum sitting posture

 Do you struggle to sit comfortably for Yoga and meditation?

-Sitting cross-legged on the floor is the position most associated with meditation and many people aspire to meditating like this whether or not they have a regular Yoga practice or have even sat on the floor in the last decade!
+Sitting cross-legged on the floor is the position most associated with meditation and many people aspire to sitting like this whether or not they have a regular Yoga practice or have even sat on the floor in the last decade!

 – The indent at the front provides space for the feet

-Which Buttafly will work best for me?
+Which size Buttafly will work best for me?

 Step-by-step guide to sitting on the Buttafly